-We use environmentally responsibly sourced calcified seaweed.
+We use environmentally responsibly sourced lime mix.
 Essentially it is a gentle form of calcium which reduces the acidity.
 Most food waste is mildly acidic and worms thrive best at a broadly neutral p H (7).
 A small handful sprinkled over the surface every 4 to 5 weeks will keep the conditions sweet.
 Crushed up eggshells (which are essentially calcium oxide) will have the same effect.

 If they are the small red wriggly worms rather than the larger and slower mineral soil dwelling common earthworm (lumbricus terrestris) the simple answer is yes.
 That said there should be no need to as we provide plenty to start with and they breed well in a Wormery.